ontodev/droid/README.md

         2021-02-14 11:14:37.917-0500 - INFO Checking configuration for project project2 ...
         2021-02-14 11:14:37.918-0500 - INFO Checking docker configuration for project project2 ...

-    Since we haven't yet created our `config.edn` file, you can ignore the errors and warnings above.
+    Since we haven't yet created our `config.edn` file, you can ignore the warnings above.
 Once these initial checks have completed, the setup wizard will ask if you would like to configure DROID to run in local mode (or in server mode).
 Pressing Enter implies the default answer of 'N', which means that DROID will be configured for server mode.

         DROID can run in local mode, in which case you will need to set the environment variable PERSONAL_ACCESS_TOKEN to the value of the GitHub personal access token